simbricks/simbricks/doc/learn/execution.rst

 Through the Client Library you can:

-- make changes to the experiment script
+- extend the experiment script to send the virtual prototype through the python API to the SimBricks Backend:

   .. code-block:: python